CME211/notes/lecture-5.md

 ## Farmshare review

-Your first assignment must run on and be submitted throught the farmshare servers.
+Your first assignment must run on and be submitted through the farmshare servers.
 Let's walk through the process of creating a Python script and data file locally then move it over to farmshare.
 We will use the same conventions as homework 1.